 Anthropology is concerned with the unity and diversity of humanity (and related primates) and of human culture and society from a comparative and global perspective.
 For nearly 150 years, aspects of anthropology have been taught at University of Toronto.
 The Department of Anthropology was established in 1936 and has included many of the most prominent figures in Canadian anthropology.
 The first MA degree was awarded in 1949, the first PhD in 1956.
+The QS World University rankings by subject for 2016 ranked this Department 12th in the world, and 1st in Canada.

 University of Toronto is comprised of three campuses: the University of Toronto St. George (UTSG) in downtown Toronto, the University of Toronto Mississauga ( UTM ) to the west of the downtown, and the University of Toronto Scarborough ( UTSC ) to the east; undergraduate Anthropology programs are delivered on all three.
 Although the campuses themselves are separate, their academic communities are linked through common research interests and tri-campus graduate programs.